 [This is shorter English summary without the background research content.
-The original article: DNA:lla epämukavuusalueelle – ja museoon.]
+The original article in Finnish: DNA:lla epämukavuusalueelle – ja museoon.]

 My project/idea was an application called Musedna.
 The idea was quite high-flying first but started to sound realistic in near future.
 The application would suggest museums for the user depending on one’s own DNA.